tommyzhng/rfs-pid-controller/README.md

 - control.py is used to establish the pyautogui commands, along with hosting a control center for calling the PID controller.
 - controllerPID.py is where the PID is located.
   - This was a basic PID system, where the terms were calculated based on the altitude measurements.
 This project could not have any overshoot since the goal is to land a plane smoothly in a simulation.
 This caused the derivative gain to rise and the integral gain to lower.

+- start.py was used to start up ADB to resize my phone screen to 1920x1080 and boot up SCRCPY (android screen mirror app) in a custom config.
+This script is not called when main.py is running.
 ## Technologies
 The project is created with:
 * tesseract-OCR version 5.3.2